0CodJ/cmpe131/README.md

 ## Notes

-- Custom events are stored in browser localStorage
 - Events require admin approval before appearing in the timeline
 - The API may be rate-limited; the app includes fallback sample data
 - Negative years represent BC (Before Christ) dates